HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/usingwebui/schemaui.md

 ## Change form configuration

+1. Click the pencil icon corresponding to the configured form that you want to edit to load the form **Access Mode** page showing the `default` access mode.
 1. Select a configured form.
 This loads the `default` Access Mode for the form.

       ![Access Mode](../../assets/images/AccessMode.png)